thejohnfreeman/bugs/README.md

 `parent` is a module, written in TypeScript, of mostly type declarations.
-It declares the `types` field in its `package.json`.
+The `types` field in its `package.json` points to its source TypeScript entrypoint and the `main` field points to its compiled JavaScript entrypoint.
 It has a `tsconfig.json` used by its `build` script.

 `child` is a module, written in TypeScript, that depends on `parent`.
 It has a `tsconfig.json` and wants to build a bundle with Rollup.